MillCloud/eslint-config-react/README.md

 ## Attention

-- You need import React or Taro manually cause eslint won't check this.
+- You need to import React or Taro manually cause eslint won't check this.
 - Not support mobx yet.

 ## VSCode